Shegufta/SafeHomeFramework/results/README.md

 SafeHomePrototype also provides dummy device if there is not enough TP-Link HS103 devices, in which case, the SafeHomePrototype could also be run on other central devices such as laptop.
-For artifact reproducability check, we will be happy to work closely to run this deloyment result.
+For artifact reproducability check, we will be happy to work closely to run this deployment result.

 ### Morning/Factory/Party Scenario Simulation
 Steps: